more 1970s

 The Kodak Pocket Instamatic camera and Polaroid SX-70 instant camera both came out in 1972.
 The Polaroid was a real ice-breaker at parties....it was fun to watch the pictures develop right before your eyes!
 The Polaroid One-Step was a popular version of the SX-70 released in the late 1970s.

 For dark shots, we used Sylvania and G.E. flash cubes.
-We usually waited several days to get our pictures back from the drugstore, since only camera specialty shops offered "next day" photo developing.
+"Next day" photo processing was only offered at camera specialty shops, so we usually waited several days to get our pictures back from the drugstore.
 Unfortunately for those of us with green or blue eyes, there wasn't any computerized red-eye correction, either.

 When the new magnetic photo albums came out, their sticky plastic-covered pages rendered photo-mounting corners obsolete.
 Many people still had their photos made into slides, which they could view with a projector or portable slide viewer.